-We employ a full Bayesian approach for the inference of the proposed GP models.
+We employ a fully Bayesian approach for the inference of the proposed GP models.
 We denote the one- and two-layer GP models by GP1 and GP2 respectively.
 A half-normal $ \mathcal N^+(0,5^2) $ prior is placed on $ l,\alpha,\sigma $; a normal $ \mathcal N(0,5^2) $ prior is placed on the bias parameter $ \gamma $ of the GP classification model and the parameters for the first layer of the hierarchical GP model $ \lambda_{0},\lambda_{1} $.
 The prior for the coefficients of the quadratic mean basis functions is set to be $ \mathcal N(0,100^2) $, yielding $ \Sigma=100^2 \mathcal I_3 $ in the corresponding polynomial covariance.
 These weakly informative priors have been customarily used in previous studies.
 For our simulations, we use the {Stan} program that implements the Hamiltonian MCMC method \citep{neal2011mcmc}.
 We run four parallel Markov Chains; the number of MCMC draws is set to be 1000 with an equal number of warm-ups.
 To speed up computation, we include in the estimation only observations with $ x $ no farther than twice of the Silverman's rule-of-thumb bandwidth from the cutoff.
-We use this commonly-used bandwidth mainly for convenience and twicing the window makes the thresholding rather generous.
-We have experimented with all aspects of estimations, including hyperparameter distributions, number of MCMC samples and window of sample thresholding.
-The results are not sensitive to alternative specifications.
+We use this commonly-used bandwidth mainly for convenience and twicing the bandwidth makes the thresholding rather generous.

 For comparison, we also calculate the local linear (LL) estimators implemented in the R package `rdrobust'.
 We consider two versions of the LL estimators.
-LL1 uses the MSE-optimal bandwidth, and LL2 is a robust alternative with bias-adjustment and coverage-optimal bandwidth.
-See \cite{calonico2014robust} for details.
+LL1 uses the MSE-optimal bandwidth, and LL2 is a robust alternative with bias-adjustment and coverage-optimal bandwidth; see \cite{calonico2014robust} for details.
 Note that different bandwidths are used for the LL estimation of RD and RK effects.
 In contrast, GP models obey the likelihood principle such that given the prior, all inferences and predictions depend only on the likelihood function.
-Therefore a common model is used for the RD and RK estimations.
+Therefore one common model is used for the RD and RK estimations.